 Just one PSA 10 copy exists, and only 33 have been graded by the company.
 Expect to pay a significant sum to add one to your personal collection.

 Ferenc Puskás Cards: Buyers Guide

 Puskás cards don’t come up for sale all that often, especially at higher grades.
 It’s a byproduct of being released over 50 years ago, as there just aren’t many copies that have survived in the long-term.

 Take his rookie card, found in the 1946 Nannina collection.
 It’s almost impossible to locate, and the same goes for the 1950 Bolletje, and the 1954 A & BC All Sport Series.

 If you’re looking at vintage options, ungraded cards are often the cheapest you’ll find.
 Of course, there’s always a chance you could be buying a reprint, so be especially careful.
 The ‘best’ cheap Puskás card overall is arguably contained within the 1954 Kosmos Zigaretten set.
 After all, he scored a goal in the final of the World Cup tournament that year.

 The Best Ferenc Puskás Investment Card

 The 1959 Heinerle Puskás card is definitely the most popular with collectors, owing to the age and the scarcity.
-Of course, it also comes with a premium price tag, so it may be out of reach for the average investor.
+Of course, it also comes with a premium price tag.
+It may be out of reach for the average investor.

 Ferenc Puskás Cards: Buying/Selling Advice

-Puskás is a legend of the sport, and has to be seen as a viable investment option for anyone looking to hold onto football cards in the long-term.
+Puskás is a legend of the sport.
+He has to be seen as a viable investment option for anyone looking to hold onto football cards in the long-term.